-And yes, there’s something in between.
-Line editing focuses on language at the paragraph and sentence level to tighten the wording, weed out passive construction, and give your lines a better rhythm and flow.
-This is most useful for nonfiction writers with solid organization, punctuation, and mechanics who want their writing to stand out.
+Line editing concentrates on language at the paragraph and sentence level to tighten your wording, weed out passive construction, and give your lines a better rhythm and flow.
+Line editing is often included in developmental editing to help writers strengthen their skills.